 There are many reasons to start a new chapter.
 Utilize these tools below to guide you through the process for creating and sustaining a new AZA, BBG, or BBYO chapter.

 The strength of AZA and BBG is thanks to members like you.
 If you want to start a chapter, we want to help you.
 Let's do it.
 This guide gives you the framework and tools to get your chapter off the ground.

 Follow these steps to officially launch your AZA, BBG, or BBYO chapter.
-For a more information, check out the Chapter Chartering Process Overview.
+If you're looking for a Name Change Petition, head here.
+For more information, check out the Chapter Chartering Process Overview.

 A Start Up Community is a body of teens interested in starting a new chapter.
 In this stage, you're building a network of teens, parents, and community partners.
 We want to help you out—let us know what you're starting!